Deterministic Constructions of Binary Measurement Matrices from Finite Geometry: Spark Analysis of Binary Matrices

-Clearly, the lower bound of Theorem \ref{preth} for general binary matrices applies to all ones constructed in Section II by Finite Geometry.
-In this subsection, we will show that for these structured matrices based on Finite Geometry, more tighter lower bound could be obtained.
+Theorem \ref{preth} does apply to all matrices constructed in Section \ref{fgldpc} from finite geometry.
+In this part, {we will} show that for the class--I finite geometry measurement matrices, better spark lower bounds could be obtained.